Anatoly Gurevich: Greta Barcza

 In the summer of 1942, Trepper evolved a plan to get Barcza to Switzerland and live out the rest of the war but it was rejected by Gurevich.
 At the same time, Gurevich was increasingly finding himself in arguments with Trepper.
 By that point, he was no longer part of the Soviet espionage network, was defeatist in his outlook and started to offer reasons why he was no longer using his transmitter.
 Trepper eventually had to call in two radio specialists to check the radio and found it in perfect working order.
 In January 1942, Trepper ordered Gurevich to travel to Marseille and establish a new branch office of Simex.

 Arrest

-On 9 November 1942, Gurevich was arrested with Margaret in his apartment at 75 Rue Abbé de l'Épée in Marseilles by the French police.
-Gurevich was handed over to German Police and then on the order of the person who was head of the Gestapo in France, Karl Bömelburg, was fetched by a truck from Marseilles and taken to a house in Rue des Saussaies in Paris.
+On 9 November 1942, Gurevich was arrested with Margaret in his apartment at 75 Rue Abbé de l'Épée in Marseille by the French police.
+Gurevich was handed over to German Police and then on the order of the person who was head of the Gestapo in France, Karl Bömelburg, was fetched by a truck from Marseille and taken to a house in Rue des Saussaies in Paris.
 He was subsequently moved to Fort Breendonk in Belgium then taken to be interrogated by the Reich Security Main Office (RSHA) in Prince Albertstrasse, Berlin.